Dan Collison

 About Guru Systems

-Guru Systems is a tech startup in the heat network and low emissions energy space.
+Guru Systems is a B2B SaaS tech startup in the heat networks and low emissions energy space.

-They specialise in data analytics and remote heating control.
+They specialise in performance analytics and remote heating control.

-Their main clients are property developers setting up sites with energy meters and heating devices - and housing associations maintaining heating hardware and calculating energy bills.
+Their customers are property developers setting up sites with energy meters and heating devices and housing associations maintaining heating hardware and calculating energy bills.

-They make their own hardware as well as software.
+They produce their own hardware as well as software.

 Briefing & strategy